gonzalocelina/laravel-stocks/readme.md

     php artisan serve --host=localhost --port=8001

-*Note: As Google Chrome doesn't support cookies on localhost, is recommended to use Mozilla Firefox for local development*
+*Note: As Google Chrome doesn't support cookies on localhost, it's recommended to use Mozilla Firefox for local development*

 You can now access the server at http://localhost:8001